-If there is only going to be one beneficiary, or one group of beneficiaries who will share everything, answer Yes to this question.
+Answer “Yes” to this question If there is only going to be one beneficiary, or one group of beneficiaries who will share everything.
 You’ll be asked for more detail about them later in the interview.

-Answer No to this question if you do not want everything to pass as a single bequest (eg if you want to make gifts of specific property, amounts of money, possessions or other assets to particular people).
+Answer “No” to this question if you do not want everything to pass as a single bequest (ie if you want to make gifts of specific property, amounts of money, possessions or other assets to particular people).
 You’ll be asked for details of specific gifts later in the interview.

 Remember to consider what the impact will be of the decisions you make regarding how to leave your estate.
 In most cases, and for simple estates, it is clear that your partner or your children will be the beneficiaries, and the way you divide your assets will not be complicated.
 But take care, if you are thinking about leaving someone out of your will, to consider whether they would have a claim for reasonable provision from your estate.